-A topological sort is a ordering of the nodes of a directed graph such that if there is a path from node a to node b, then node a appears before node b in the ordering.
+A topological sort is an ordering of the nodes of a directed graph such that if there is a path from node a to node b, then node a appears before node b in the ordering.
 For example, for the graph a possible topological sort is [4,1,5,2,3,6]:

 An acyclic graph always has a topological sort.
-However, if the graph contains a cycle, it is not possible to form a topological sort, because no node in the cycle can appear before the other nodes in the cycle.
+However, if the graph contains a cycle, it is not possible to form a topological sort, because no node of the cycle can appear before the other nodes of the cycle in the ordering.
 It turns out that depth-first search can be used to both check if a directed graph contains a cycle and, if it does not contain a cycle, to construct a topological sort.

-1Directed acyclic graphs are sometimes called DAGs.
+&lt;sup>1Directed acyclic graphs are sometimes called DAGs.